autolab-project/autolab/README.md

 ### 2) Device Index file

 The Device Index configuration file contains the representation of the devices that are connected to your computer.
-It contains their name, the driver they need, the local connection informations (address, port, ...).
-The file need an .ini extenstion (e.g devices_index.ini) and can be located at any place in your computer (near your drivers folder for instance).
+It contains their name, the driver they need, their local connection informations (address, port, ...).
+The file need an .ini extention (e.g devices_index.ini) and can be located at any place in your computer (near your drivers folder for instance).
 This file is structured with several sections, each of them representing a physical device.
 The name of each sections corresponds to the name that will be used in USIT to communicate with the device, so it has to be unique.
 In each sections, the keyword "driver" is required and must indicate the name of a driver located in the drivers folder.
 Any other (keyword,value) pair (connection informations...) in the section will be sent as kwargs when instantiating the class Device of a driver.

 Note that you can configure several devices using the same driver (in case several identical devices are connected to your computer).